Phil-Grim/london_properties_analysis/README.md

 The following tools were used:

 - Google Compute Engine - I used an Ubuntu (Linux distribution) Virtual Machine as the project environment
-- Terraform - an Infrastructure-as-Code (IaC) tool, which were used to provision resources in my Google Cloud Platform (GCP) account
+- Terraform - an Infrastructure-as-Code (IaC) tool, which was used to provision resources in my Google Cloud Platform (GCP) account
 - Prefect & Github Actions - for orchestration
 - Google Cloud Storage (GCS) - a GCS bucket was used for data lake storage
 - Google BigQuery - a data warehouse